codewario/PocketLibraryImages/README.md

 cross-platform direction, but this was quashed when I found the built-in namespaces for image manipulation are Windows-only or deprecated in non-Windows environments.

+I am aware that there are third-party libs/tools that can be leveraged for image manipulation, however, one of the goals of this project is portability and not requiring additional items to be installed.
+It is also why this script crawls the GitHub site to obtain the zip URLs instead of requiring `git` to be installed for cloning `libretro-thumbnails` and its submodules directly.

+That said, if anybody wants to contribute such functionality for Mac OS or Linux, pull requests are welcomed.
+Just try to keep any external dependencies to a "standard enough" minimum.

 ## I would just like an image library please
 Check out the [Releases](https://github.com/codewario/PocketLibraryImageConversion/releases) page.
 You will find stable versions of the script along with